ael-code/dir-listing-bootstrap/README.md

 - du (command line utility to view files size)

 #### installation
-Create a folder "dirl" in your web-root and put all files in there Edit your web server rules to redirect directory listing request to "dir_listing.php
+Create a folder "dirl" in your web-root and put all files in there.

+Edit your web server rules to redirect directory listing request to "dir_listing.php

 #### Configuration